-Whether you are looking to fulfill school credit, to gain experience in a nonprofit organization, or to work in an international environment, CIP has great internship opportunities for you!
-You will work closely with the executive director and other interns.
-You will be able to meet our members, international participants, and delegations.
+Whether you are looking to fulfill school credit, to gain experience in a non-profit organization, or to work in an international environment, we offer great internship opportunities for you!
+You will work closely with the our Program's director as well as other employees and interns.
+You will be able to meet our supporters, international participants, and delegations.

 Interning at CIP was one of the best decisions I made as an undergraduate.
 My experience with CIP introduced me to the world of international exchange, which not only broadened my international knowledge, but also deepened my connection to local community leaders while I gained first-hand experience with the day-to-day operations of a non-profit organization.
 Along with meeting dozens of individuals from all over the world and learning about their cultures, I also enjoyed the opportunity to interact with members of the Columbus community who CIP works with every day, from all kinds of different backgrounds.
 There is no doubt that interning at CIP inspired in me a passion for international exchange and helped me fulfill my dream of working abroad.
 Add to that the strong connection I feel with the international community in my home city and the many friends I now have all around the world, and my experience at CIP is something I wouldn’t trade for anything.

 From September 2016 to July 2018 Marcus served as an English Teaching Assistant in a public primary school in Madrid (Spain).
 After returning from Spain, Marcus now serves as an AmeriCorps VISTA member at US Together, Inc. in Columbus, OH.